Skip to main content

 Next steps

-Wire DATABASE_URL, API_KEY, and friends into your env: block without committing them.
+Wire DATABASE_URL, API_KEY, and friends in without committing them.

 Custom domains

-Serve previews under app.your-company.com instead of the default apps domain.
+Serve previews under your own domain instead of the default.